Hy23333/ChaosMeetsAttention/README.md

 Dataset details of the paper  "Chaos Meets Attention: Transformers for Large-Scale Dynamical Prediction".

-The dataset sample of Turbulent Channel Flow is available via the link ([https://filebin.net/37p4dxup0t320143])
+The dataset sample of Turbulent Channel Flow is available via the link (https://filebin.net/37p4dxup0t320143)

 # Code submission to ICML 2025

-The code is devloped for modeling large-scale chaos, modifying the base code from the repo [FactFormer](https://github.com/BaratiLab/FactFormer).
+The code is devloped for modeling large-scale chaos, modifying the base code from the repo [FactFormer].

 Please incorporate datasets into the `/data` folder and define your local path before you start training or evaluation.